 Director of the Funders Census Initiative

-Jocelyn earned a B.A. in Economics with a minor in Political Science from the University of New Hampshire and a Masters in Policy Management from Georgetown University’s McCourt School of Public Policy, where her capstone focused on the undercount risk of American Indians and Alaska Natives in the 2020 Census.
-She also completed a policy fellowship with the Institute for Educational Leadership and an Executive Certificate in Nonprofit Management from Georgetown University.
-She is a proud Rhode Islander.
+Jocelyn holds a B.A. in Economics from the University of New Hampshire and a Masters in Policy Management from Georgetown University’s McCourt School of Public Policy, where her capstone focused on the undercount risk of American Indians and Alaska Natives in the 2020 Census.
+She completed a policy fellowship with the Institute for Educational Leadership and an executive certificate in nonprofit management from Georgetown University.
+Jocelyn is based in Washington, DC, but remains a proud Rhode Islander.